 For 400 years, Intramuros was the center of Spanish political, religious, and military power in the region.
 (Read about churches in the Philippines.)
 The walled city suffered grievously through World War II; only San Agustin Church was left standing by war's end.

 The tour will take about two hours and involves a fair amount of walking.
-To fully enjoy your trip, you'll need:
+We recommend you avoid walking in the middle of the day; limit your trips to before 9am, or after 4pm to avoid sunstroke or sunburn.